About this listing

 Ever wanted to escape to a quiet farm, but still have all the cultural perks and pleasures of a city?
 Farm fresh eggs every morning, pick veggies from our farm garden, enjoy a lazy weekend in our wonderful backyard...

 The Fossel Farm's Large Sunny Flat is a spacious, light-filled three bedroom flat with hardwood floors throughout, with views of the farm from every window.
 Some nice big southern, eastern, and western exposure windows give it great light throughout the day.
 There are three bedrooms plus large living room, large farm kitchen, and one full bath.
-The beds are one king size in its own bedroom, one queen size futon in its own bedroom, and two children's beds suitable up to 7 years of age in their own bedroom, and a twin daybed and queen pull out couch in the living room.
+The beds are one king size in its own bedroom, one queen size futon in its own bedroom, a bunkbed with a full mattress below and a twin above (works for 3), and a twin daybed and queen pull out couch in the living room.
+This is why it has 3 bedrooms, 6 beds, and accommodates 10 across these 10 "sleepspots".
 There are a ton of wooden toys, special items, and picture books for the little ones.
-The bathrooms and the farm kitchen have tiled floors, and the kitchen has brand new dishwasher, as well as a classic Gafford & Sattler stove from the 40s, and large fridge.
+The bathrooms and the farm kitchen have tiled floors, and the kitchen has a new dishwasher, as well as a classic Gafford & Sattler stove from the 40s, and large fridge.
 Zero-VOC paint throughout.

 The Fossel Farmhouse is an Edwardian style two level house, built in 1911, still a bit rough around the edges here and there in proper urban farm style, but resounds with charm from every corner!
-It was renovated 14 years ago, with continuing improvements ever since, most of them handcrafted by your hosts.
+It was renovated 16 years ago, with continuing improvements ever since, most of them handcrafted by your hosts.
 The exterior of the house is newly repainted with great fresh colors.
-Soon brand new top-of-the-line Samsung laundry machines will be at the back of the house in a greenhouse style laundry shed to share.
+Brand new top-of-the-line Samsung laundry machines at the back of the house in a greenhouse style laundry shed to share.
 The foundation is bolted and sheerwalled--very earthquake safe.

 Our Edwardian Farmhouse sits on a large fully-fenced double lot with a generous front yard, huge backyard, and two side yards.
-There is a small backyard lawn with kid's football/soccer goal, copper firepit on custom brick hearth, art studio/shed, ping pong table, three outdoor eating spaces with four or more chairs each, outdoor movie screen and projector (when hosts are present), kids area (with sandbox, little theater, toys a plenty, art/craft easel, mermaid and dragon), teak lounge chairs, our own little micro-brewery, handcrafted double red brick pizza oven with grill (in process), outdoor carnival lighting, lots of potted plants (succulents, aloe, orchids, bougainvillea etc), and two shade umbrellas for the tables.
+There is a small backyard lawn with kid's football/soccer goal, copper firepit on custom brick hearth, 2 "shed quarters" (our backyard offices), ping pong table, three outdoor table eating spaces, outdoor movie screen and projector (when hosts are present), kids area (with sandbox, little theater, toys a plenty, art/craft easel, mermaid and dragon), teak lounge chairs, our own little micro-brewery, handcrafted double red brick pizza oven with grill (in process), outdoor carnival lighting, lots of potted plants (succulents, aloe, orchids, bougainvillea etc), and two shade umbrellas for the tables.
 The property offers very nice indoor/outdoor living.